YonghuiDong/MSI_Colocalization/README.md

 ## Demo data

-The demo data is can be donwloaded from MetaboLights with the identifier [MTBLS487](https://www.ebi.ac.uk/metabolights/MTBLS487) or from our [GitHub repo]()
+The demo data is can be donwloaded from MetaboLights with the identifier [MTBLS487](https://www.ebi.ac.uk/metabolights/MTBLS487).
+You need to convert the raw file into imzML format.

+Additionally, you can also download the converted files via our DropBox link [here](https://www.dropbox.com/sh/aff86j2dvw4i7ad/AACtmFnp1mZv6S2VPEvrFHVpa?dl=0).
+Note that you need to download both `imzML` and `ibd` files.

 ## Acknowledgements